 For fine, wavy hair:

-In case you have fine hair, oils and extremely nourishing curl creams will not work for you.
+In case you have fine hair, hair oils and extremely nourishing curl creams will not work for you.
 They will make your hair limp, heavy and will reduce volume.
 What you’re looking for in a leave-in conditioner for fine wavy hair is a lightweight cream that lightly nourishes the hair, reduces frizz but lets it go a bit wild with volume.

 For coarse hair: